antireaction/queerrights-en/docs/transrights/transition.md

 Point (iv) makes clear that point (i) and (ii) serve to allow intersex re-assignment _even when leaving things as they are doesn't place them in imminent danger_, because those cases where they do pose a danger are already included in point (iv).
 Therefore point (i) and (ii) would be redundant if they _only_ referred to intersex children whose health is in danger without intervention.

 Policies like these show that many of the people insisting on using the term "mutilation" or "experimental" for medical transition are not genuinely concerned about bodily autonomy or safety of minors, because if they were, they would care and talk much more about the proven harm of forced, unconsensual intersex re-assignments that routinely happen in the majority of countries today.

----

-## Biology

-### "Trans people will biologically always stay their natal sex."

-Related: "I won't call you your name and pronouns because you are biologically [assigned sex]."

----

-### "Trans people (specifically trans women) have an advantage in sports."